-But, what almost no one would debate is that you need to put sealant in both TLR and RT/TL tires to fill a puncture.
+But, what almost no one would debate is that you need to put sealant in both TLR and RT/TL tires to fill a puncture out on the road.
 Frankly, I think you’d be a fool to ride tubeless without sealant for that purpose alone.

 RT/TL tires, those with the butyl liner in the tire, weigh between 30 and 40 grams more per tire than the same size TLR ones.

-For example, the 25C Mavic, Schwalbe and Maxxis TLR tires in this review measure between 256 and 259 grams.
-The RT/TL tires from Specialized, IRC, and Zipp weigh-in from 290 to 299 grams.
+For example, the 25C Mavic, Schwalbe, and Maxxis TLR tires in this review measure between 256 and 265 grams.
+The RT/TL tires from Conti, IRC, and Zipp weigh-in from 290 to 299 grams.

 Using sealant in both types of tires and all else being equal, this says you’d want to go with one of the TLR tires and save yourself 60 to 80 grams of weight in your wheels.
 Of course, all else isn’t equal and there are other factors that can have a much bigger impact on your performance than 60 to 80 grams, an amount most enthusiasts will never be able to notice.